Ruth Asawa: Career

 In the 1960s, Asawa began receiving commissions for large-scale sculptures in public and commercial spaces in San Francisco and other cities.
-Awasa installed her first public sculpture, Andrea (1968), after dark in Ghirardelli Square, hoping to create the impression that it had always been there.
+Asawa installed her first public sculpture, Andrea (1968), after dark in Ghirardelli Square, hoping to create the impression that it had always been there.
 The sculpture depicts two cast bronze mermaids in a fountain, one nursing a merbaby, splashing among sea turtles and frogs.
 The artwork generated much controversy over aesthetics, feminism, and public art upon installation.
-Lawrence Halprin, the landscape architect who designed the waterfront space, described the sculpture as a suburban lawn ornament and demanded the artwork's removal.
+Lawrence Halprin, the landscape architect credited with designing the waterfront space, described the sculpture as a suburban lawn ornament and demanded the artwork's removal.
 Asawa countered: "For the old, it would bring back the fantasy of their childhood, and for the young, it would give them something to remember when they grow old."
 Many San Franciscans, especially women, supported Asawa's mermaid sculpture and successfully rallied behind her to protect it.

 Near Union Square (on Stockton Street, between Post and Sutter Streets), she created a fountain for which she mobilized 200 schoolchildren to mold hundreds of images of the city of San Francisco in dough, which were then cast in iron.
 Over the years, she went on to design other public fountains and became known in San Francisco as the "fountain lady".

 The artist's estate is represented by David Zwirner Gallery.

-Ruth Asawa's artwork has continuously risen in value.
-When her pieces have been offered at auction, her works have realized prices ranging from 500 USD to 5,382,500 USD, depending on size, medium, condition, timing, and market temperament.
-In 2013, her Untitled sculptures first surpassed one million USD; twice the same day: at Sotheby’s day auction and then at Christie’s evening sale.
-In 2019, her Untitled (S.387, Hanging Three Separate Layers of Three-Lobed Forms), circa 1955, sold for $4.1 million.
-Untitled (S.401, Hanging Seven-Lobed, Continuous Interlocking Form, with Spheres within Two Lobes), circa 1953-1954, sold for $5.4 million in 2020.
+In 2019, her Untitled (S.387, Hanging Three Separate Layers of Three-Lobed Forms), circa 1955, sold for US$4.1 million.
+Untitled (S.401, Hanging Seven-Lobed, Continuous Interlocking Form, with Spheres within Two Lobes), circa 1953-1954, sold for US$5.4 million in 2020.